This outstanding Argentine malbec delivers deep fruit flavors for just $15

 This pour is unusually fruit-forward for a Rhone wine, the effect of a riper-than-usual year.
 It’s bold and juicy, with lots of blackberry, plum and raspberry fruit, along with a hint of the regional wild herbs known as garrigue.
 The importer will soon be transitioning to the 2019, but there is still plenty of this vintage around.
 It actually improves two or three days after opening.
 ABV: 14.5 percent.

 Imported and distributed by Elite: Available in the District at A. Litteri, the Bottle Shop, Cordial Craft Wine, Beer & Spirits, Cork & Fork, Georgia Ave.
 Food Barn, Hayden’s Liquor, Irving Wine & Spirits, Rodman’s, Streets Market (Cleveland Park), Young’s Deli & Market.
-Available in Maryland at Bin 201 Wine Sellers in Annapolis; Cana Beer & Wine in Germantown; Maple Beer & Wine and Shuvam Beer and Wine in Bethesda; Rodman’s (White Flint); Wine Source in Baltimore.
-Available in Virginia at Brookland Park Market and J. Emerson Fine Wines & Cheese in Richmond; Department of Beer and Wine, Planet Wine & Gourmet and Slaters Market in Alexandria; K-1 Beer and Wine and Trade Roots in Arlington; Locke Store in Millwood; Norm’s Beer & Wine in Vienna; Retro’s Good Eats in Williamsburg; WineStyles (Montclair).
+Available in Maryland at Bin 201 Wine Sellers in Annapolis, Cana Beer & Wine in Germantown, Maple Beer & Wine and Shuvam Beer and Wine in Bethesda, Rodman’s in White Flint; Wine Source in Baltimore.
+Available in Virginia at Brookland Park Market and J. Emerson Fine Wines & Cheese in Richmond; Department of Beer and Wine, Planet Wine & Gourmet and Slaters Market in Alexandria; K-1 Beer and Wine and Trade Roots in Arlington; Locke Store in Millwood; Norm’s Beer & Wine in Vienna; Retro’s Good Eats in Williamsburg; WineStyles in Montclair.

 Granbazán Albariño Etiqueta Verde 2019